Loading…

 Teacher, North East ISD

-Kole Lovett is a Computer Science teacher at a STEM-focused high school in North East ISD, where he teaches multiple courses including Fundamentals of Computer Science, Computer Science I, II, and III.
-With a background in hands-on, project-based instruction and a passion for making complex...
+Kole Lovett is a Computer Science teacher at a STEM-focused high school in North East ISD, where he teaches Fundamentals of Computer Science, Computer Science I, II, and III.
+He is passionate about creating structured, engaging learning environments that make complex concepts accessible...
 Read More →

 avatar for Dani Anderson